Chrysler 1.8, 2.0 & 2.4 engine: ECC

-The DOHC ECC 2.0 produces 150 hp SAE at 6500 rpm with 133 lbft of torque at 4800 rpm.
+The DOHC ECC 2.0 produces 150 hp SAE at 6500 rpm with 133 lbft of torque at 5200 rpm.
 It has a cast iron engine block and aluminum DOHC cylinder head.
-It uses Sequential fuel injection, has 4 valves per cylinder with roller rocker arms and features fracture-split forged powder metal connecting rods, a one-piece cast camshaft, and an aluminum intake manifold.
+It uses Sequential fuel injection, has 4 valves per cylinder with roller rocker arms and features fracture-split forged powder metal connecting rods, a one-piece cast camshafts, and an aluminum intake manifold.

 The version used in the PT Cruiser (non-US) and Dodge Neon features a cylinder head with the intake ports facing the front of the vehicle, like the SOHC A588.
 The 420A used in the Dodge-designed chassis, such as the Dodge Avenger and Mitsubishi Eclipse, have intake ports facing the rear of the vehicle.
 Most other specifications are identical, however, and even some head components (such as the valve cover) are compatible.